martjay/FBCNN-GUI/README.md

 ### Network Architecture

-We propose a flexible blind convolutional neural network (FBCNN) that can predict the quality factor of a JPEG image and embed it into the decoder to guide image restoration.
+We propose a flexible blind convolutional neural network (FBCNN) that can predict the quality factor of a JPEG image 和 embed it into the decoder to guide image restoration.
 The quality factor can be manually adjusted for flexible JPEG restoration according to user preference. [architecture](https://raw.githubusercontent.com/jiaxi-jiang/FBCNN/main/figs/architecture.png)

 ### Analysis of Double JPEG Restoration

 #### 1. What is Unaligned Double JPEG Compression?

 Unaligned double JPEG compression means that the 8x8 blocks of the two JPEG compressions are not aligned.
-For example, when we crop a JPEG image and save it as JPEG, it is very likely to get an unaligned double JPEG image. [real](https://raw.githubusercontent.com/jiaxi-jiang/FBCNN/main/figs/real.png) There are many other common scenarios, including but not limited to:
+For example, when we crop a JPEG image 和 save it as JPEG, it is very likely to get an unaligned double JPEG image. [real](https://raw.githubusercontent.com/jiaxi-jiang/FBCNN/main/figs/real.png) There are many other common scenarios, including but not limited to:

-* Take a photo with a smartphone and upload it to the Internet.
-Most social media platforms, such as WeChat, Twitter, and Facebook, will resize the uploaded image by downsampling and then apply JPEG compression to save storage space.
+* Take a photo with a smartphone 和 upload it to the Internet.
+Most social media platforms, such as WeChat, Twitter, 和 Facebook, will resize the uploaded image by downsampling 和 then apply JPEG compression to save storage space.
 * Edit a JPEG image that introduces cropping, rotation, or resizing, and save it as JPEG.
 * Zoom in/out of a JPEG image, then take a screenshot and save it as JPEG.
 * Group different JPEG images and save them as a single JPEG image.